Air Conditioner Appreciation Days

 Or…better known as the Dog Days of Summer.

 Where would we be without air conditioning?
 True, our forebears in a bygone era didn’t have it, but if they could have looked into a crystal ball to see the future, is there any doubt that they would have liked (and wished they could have) what they saw?

-With the excessively hot weather that most of the nation is experiencing right now, it is hard to imagine that anyone can maintain the type of productivity they are accustomed to, not to mention the health challenges for those at risk such as the very young, the elderly, or the frail among us.
+With the excessively hot weather that much of the nation experiences at this time of the year, it is hard to imagine that anyone can maintain the type of productivity that they are accustomed to, not to mention personal comfort or the health challenges for those at risk such as the very young, the elderly, or the frail among us.

 So let’s all take a moment to thank our air conditioners and our service professionals who install and maintain our AC!

 With summer bringing those hot, sticky days, it’s no surprise that July 3 through August 15 are “Air Conditioning Appreciation Days”.
 As part of “Air Conditioning Appreciation Days,” The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) wants every homeowner to know that “appreciating” or caring for your air conditioner or central air system can save you money and keep your equipment operating smoothly during these “dog days of summer.”

 AHRI has developed a list of basic guidelines that can help you keep cool this summer, and at minimum cost:

 - Clean and replace your air conditioner’s filter frequently (monthly during heavy use).

 - Central air conditioners and heat pumps should have annual inspections by a trained technician who will check refrigerant fluid and mechanical operations.

 - Keep fallen leaves, grass clippings, foliage and other dirt and debris away from your outdoor unit.
 And keep the unit’s coils clean, following manufacturers instructions.